GUIDE: Resolving Domain Bias in GUI Agents through Real-Time Web Video Retrieval and Plug-and-Play Annotation: Method

 \subsubsection{Knowledge Decomposition.}

-Per-frame annotations are consolidated into per-video operation trajectories by chronologically concatenating all meaningful ``Thought and Action NLP Descriptions.''
+Per-frame annotations are consolidated into per-video trajectories by concatenating the meaningful natural-language action descriptions.
 An LLM then decomposes each trajectory into two knowledge types, precisely targeting the two manifestations of domain bias:

 \textbf{Planning knowledge}---provides domain-specific operational workflow: \begin{itemize}[leftmargin=1.5em,nosep] \item \emph{Execution Flow \& Planning}: a coherent narrative of the task workflow---logical step sequences, stage objectives, and progression. \item \emph{Key Considerations}: high-value insights (1--2 sentences each) distilled from the tutorial creator's expertise, helping avoid common pitfalls. \item \emph{Coordinate-free Abstraction}: deliberately excludes low-level UI coordinates, decoupling workflow logic from specific display resolutions or layout versions. \end{itemize}